-The southern settlement, Charles Town, which became known as Charleston, was the principal seat of government for the entire Province, though due to their remoteness from each other had operated more or less independently until 1691 with the appointment of Philip Ludwell as governor of both areas.
-From that time until 1708, the northern and southern settlements were under common government.
+The southern settlement, Charles Town, which later became known as Charleston, was the principal seat of government for the entire Province, though due to their remoteness from each other had operated more or less independently until 1691 with the appointment of Philip Ludwell as governor of both areas.
+From that time until 1712, the northern and southern settlements were under common government.

-as North Carolina and South Carolina.
+to become known as North Carolina and South Carolina.

 From the North Carolina State archives of Sir William Berkeley: